-- a. an integrated stadium and entertainment centre, including convention facilities, within an urban setting that integrates with CBD parking and public transport network, - a vehicle entrance via Saunders Street and car parking facilities, intersection and drop-off facilities, to service the integrated stadium and entertainment centre. - a bus terminus and driver facilities to service the integrated stadium and entertainment centre, - cafés, dining, entertainment and boutique retail uses set around the integrated stadium and entertainment centre forecourts, - e. public open space and parkland for community use including recreation and events, and - f. cultural and community facilities including an art gallery, concert hall and performance spaces and low-scale retail and dining uses within Central Park.
+- an integrated sports and entertainment centre, including convention facilities, within an urban setting that integrates with CBD parking and public transport network, - b. parking stations to service the integrated sports and entertainment centre, - a utility installation (bus terminal and driver facilities) to service the integrated sports and entertainment centre, - d. business, centre, entertainment and community activities set around the integrated sports and entertainment centre forecourts, - e. public open space and parks for community use including recreation and events, - f. community activities such as an art gallery, concert hall and performance spaces in Central Park, and - g. small-scale shops and food and drink outlets within Central Park.